-- 49. On 30 June 2022, we published our 2021/22 specified information document, which specified the financial information and assurance that QLPs must provide to us under s 83 of the Act.
-On the same day, QLPs were notified about these documents and sent an email containing a link to our website where the documents could be found. - 50.
-To reduce compliance costs on QLPs, we use an approach to calculate qualified revenue that: - 50.1 relies on information that is readily available across a wide range of firms; - 50.2 is applicable across a wide range of firms with varying products, business models, and reporting capabilities, rather than being designed to meet the business practices and concerns of any one firm; and - 50.3 where possible, relies on common auditable information that QLPs are likely to keep for other purposes (such as statutory reporting and billing). - 51.
+- 48. To reduce compliance costs on QLPs, we use an approach to calculate qualified revenue that: - 48.1 relies on information that is readily available across a wide range of firms; - 48.2 is applicable across a wide range of firms with varying products, business models, and reporting capabilities, rather than being designed to meet the business practices and concerns of any one firm; and - 48.3 where possible, relies on common auditable information that QLPs are likely to keep for other purposes (such as statutory reporting and billing). - 49.
 Our 2021/22 specified information document provided a formula setting out how each QLP should calculate its qualified revenue.
 A summary of this formula is set out in Table 2 below.